Generalization Properties of hyper-RKHS and its Applications: Introduction

 \section{Introduction}

+Reproducing kernel Hilbert spaces (RKHS) \citep{aronszajn1950theory,saitoh2016theory} provide the ability to approximate functions by nonparametric functional representations, and thus have developed into an important tool in many areas, especially kernel methods in machine learning \citep{suykens2002least,scholkopf2018learning}.
+For any two data points $\bm x, \bm x' \in X$, kernel methods work under the setting: the original data are mapped to high or infinite dimensional RKHS such that $k(\bm x, \bm x') = \langle \varphi(\bm x), \varphi(\bm x') \rangle_{\mathcal{H}}$ with an implicit feature mapping $\varphi: X \rightarrow \mathcal{H}$.
+Here the kernel is required to be symmetric and positive definite (PD)\,\footnote{Because of the confusing terminology on functions and their counterparts on matrices, here, we follow the convention that a positive definite function corresponds to a positive semi-definite (PSD) matrix.}, and corresponds a unique RKHS.
+The ``reproducing" terminology indicates the \emph{reproducing property} of RKHS

-The performance of kernel methods \cite{Wilson2016Deep,Mairal2014Convolutional,Yang2014Ala} largely depends on the choice of kernel.
-However, selecting appropriate kernels is not a trivial task.
-Recent years have been devoted to automatically learn effective and flexible kernels from data.
-One representative approach is using hyper-kernels \cite{Cheng2005Learning,kondor2007gaussian} to generate a hyper reproducing kernel Hilbert space (hyper-RKHS) $\underline{\mathcal{H}}$ on the kernel.
-Every element in this functional space is a kernel function $k$, and thus we can learn kernels in this space from a broad class, which allows for significant model flexibility.
-Specifically, the learned kernel in this space has the property of translation and rotation invariant simultaneously \cite{motai2015kernel}, and thus is extensively applied to feature representations \cite{raj2016local} and other applications such as classification \cite{Tsang2006Efficient}, density estimation \cite{ganti2008hyperkernel}, and out-of-sample extensions \cite{Pan2016Out}.
+Accordingly, for each $\bm x \in X$, the point evaluation function $f \rightarrow f(\bm x)$ is continuous, showing that strong convergence in RKHS implies point-wise convergence.
+This property makes RKHS an appealing choice in machine learning problems with nice theoretical guarantees in an approximation theory view \citep{caponnetto2007optimal,cucker2007learning}.
+The structure of RKHS is determined by the choice of the kernel $k$, but selecting appropriate kernels is not a trivial task.
+In fact, RKHS is not large enough \citep{bach2017breaking,steinwart2020reproducing} and thus would lead to a lack of adaptivity in many learning problems.
+In this paper, we consider to learn the kernel from a hyper-reproducing kernel Hilbert space (hyper-RKHS) \citep{Cheng2005Learning} associated with the reproducing hyper-kernel \citep{kondor2007gaussian}.
+Different from RKHS, every element in hyper-RKHS is a kernel function, which allows for significant model flexibility from a broad class.
+Specifically, the learned kernel endowed by hyper-RKHS has the property of translation and rotation invariant simultaneously \citep{motai2015kernel}, and thus is extensively applied to feature representations \citep{raj2016local} and other applications such as classification \citep{Tsang2006Efficient}, density estimation \citep{ganti2008hyperkernel}, and out-of-sample extensions \citep{Pan2016Out}.